TwilioDevEd/warm-transfer-csharp/README.md

  You can find your `TwilioAccountSid` and `TwilioAuthToken` in your [Twilio Account Settings](https://www.twilio.com/user/account/settings).
- You will also need a `TwilioPhoneNumber`, which you may find [here](https://www.twilio.com/user/account/phone-numbers/incoming).
+ You will also need a `TwilioPhoneNumber`, you may find it [here](https://www.twilio.com/user/account/phone-numbers/incoming).

-1. Create database and run migrations
+1. Create database and run migrations.

-   In Visual Studio, open the following command in the Package Manager Console:
+   In Visual Studio, open the following command in the Package Manager Console.

    ```
    Update-Database